Cyclobenzaprine

-Cyclobenzaprine (sold under the brand name Flexeril, among others) is a muscle relaxer used for muscle spasms from musculoskeletal conditions of sudden onset.
+Cyclobenzaprine, sold under several brand names including, historically, Flexeril, is a muscle relaxer used for muscle spasms from musculoskeletal conditions of sudden onset.
 It is not useful in cerebral palsy.
 It is taken by mouth.
-Use is not recommended for more than a few weeks.

-Common side effects include headache, feeling tired, dizziness, and dry mouth.
+Common side effects include headache, tiredness, dizziness, and dry mouth.
 Serious side effects may include an irregular heartbeat.
 There is no evidence of harm in pregnancy, but it has not been well studied in this population.
-It should not be used with an MAO inhibitor.
+It should not be used together with MAOIs.
 How it works is unclear.
+In any case, it is known to inhibit serotonin and norepinephrine reuptake and to block serotonin, adrenergic, histamine, and muscarinic acetylcholine receptors.
+Chemically, it is very similar to tricyclic antidepressants like amitriptyline.